CreativeKenning/gradsitedemo/_projects/The BERN app.md

 Rhetorical Realism and the Organizing Game: Apps, and the Unrealized Potential of Activist Supraplatform (Under Construction!)
 ============

-Beginning with my frustration at the design of the BERN app, I theorize that private pseudonyomous, webhook integrated spaces (ala Telegram and Discord), can provide the motivating structures for webhook-mediated in-app actions.
+Beginning with my frustration at the design of the BERN app, I theorize that private pseudonyomous, webhook integrated spaces (ala Telegram and Discord), can provide the motivating structures for webhook-mediated app-based activism.
 This article is currently being revised for submission.

 Abstract
 ------------